cvicens/lab-knative/workshop/content/exercises/04-traffic-split.md

 Now let's imagine you want deploy a new version and split traffic between the old one and the new one.

-Pay attention to these annotations they define howwe want to splif traffic:
+Pay attention to these annotations they define how we want to splif traffic:

 > **EXPLAIN!!!!**